What Is Organic Search?

 Organic results are the unpaid listings below the ads.
 They appear because the search engine’s algorithm has judged them to be the most relevant and trustworthy responses to the query.
 No direct payment is made for these positions.
 SEO is the practice of earning them.

-What appears on a SERP
+What appears on a SERP?

-• Standard organic results (the traditional list of linked page titles and descriptions)
+- Standard organic results (the traditional list of linked page titles and descriptions)

-• Featured snippets, where the engine extracts an answer from a page and displays it at the top
+- Featured snippets, where the engine extracts an answer from a page and displays it at the top

-• Image carousels
+- Image carousels

-• Video results
+- Video results

-• Local pack results (a map with nearby businesses)
+- Local pack results (a map with nearby businesses)

-• People Also Ask boxes
+- People Also Ask boxes

-• AI Overviews, where a generated answer draws from multiple sources
+- AI Overviews, where a generated answer draws from multiple sources

 The mix of features on a SERP tells you a lot about what Google thinks a searcher wants.
 A query like “best running shoes” returns product listings and reviews.
 A query like “how to tie a bowline knot” returns video results and step-by-step guides.

-Why organic search matters
+Why does organic search matter?

 Organic search typically drives more traffic than paid search across most industries.
-Studies consistently put organic’s share of total search clicks above 70%, though this varies by query type.
+Studies consistently put organic’s share of total search clicks above 70%,1 though this varies by query type.
 Branded searches, navigational queries, and highly commercial terms tend to attract more paid competition.

 The more important difference is durability.
 Paid traffic stops when the budget does.
 Organic rankings, once earned, continue to send traffic without an ongoing cost per click.
 A well-ranking page can generate consistent traffic for years.
+Calculating SEO ROI from that sustained traffic is harder than for paid campaigns: attribution spans months, rankings persist after investment stops, and organic contributions are often spread across multi-touch paths.

 Position matters more than people expect

-The first organic result on a SERP typically receives around 30% of all clicks for that query.
-By the third result, click share drops significantly.
+The first organic result on a SERP typically receives around 30% of all clicks for that query.2 By the third result, click share drops significantly.
 By page two, most pages receive close to zero clicks from organic search.

 This is why targeting the right queries through keyword research and genuinely earning a top position through on-page quality, technical soundness, and external authority is worth the investment.
 Appearing in search is only part of the work.
 Appearing high enough to be clicked is the rest.